All Episodes

 He's scared to death you guys will win.

-This is what everybody he's scared to death the surge is working.
+This is what everybody, he's scared to death the surge is working.

 They're just taking the occasion at bomb blast yesterday and turning that into a domestic political event.

-The thing that you have to understand, I want you to tell all of your comrades uh this.
+The thing that you have to understand, I want you to tell all of your comrades this.

-The thing that the Democrats today, you've got to believe me on this.
+The thing that the Democrats today, you've got to believe me on this, they are scared to death that you will win.

 They know you're the U.S. military, but they have staked themselves so far out on the plank that they're walking on defeat because of domestic political issues.